 Best practices for quality 3D visualization

-The role of 3D visualization in the architectural process
+Importance of 3D visualization in the architectural process